|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Republic at the Indiana Division of Republic Aviation in Evansville, IN.
 Constructor Number 419.
 Delivered to the U. S. Army Air Force (USAAF) as P-47D-4-RA Thunderbolt serial number 42-22668.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 Assigned to the 5th Air Force, 348th Fighter Group, 342nd Fighter Squadron.
 Assigned to pilot Col. Neel E. Kearby and nicknamed "Fiery Ginger IV", painted in white script with a black shadow on the left side of the cowl with his score board tally on the left side of the cockpit with five rows of Japanese rising sun flags.
 The first row had five flags, the second row had five flag, the third row had four flags, fourth row had four flags and fifth row four flags representing Kearby's 22 aerial victory claims.

 During early March 1944, fellow 5th Air Force fighter pilots Richard Bong and Thomas Lynch were close to breaking the American World War I record of 26 victories scored by pilot Eddie Rickenbacker.
 Hoping to break the record himself, Col. Neel E. Kearby hoped to score more victories to tie or break his record.

-Afterwards, Dunham and Blair unsuccessfully searched for him until they ran short on fuel and returned to Saidor Airfield.
+Afterwards, Dunham and Blair called for Kearby on the radio but received no answer at 5:30pm departed for Saidor Airfield.
 After landing, both pilots insisted on returning to the area to search for him, Dunham had to be physical restrained from taking off again.